 A hurricane is a type of tropical cyclone or severe tropical storm that forms in the southern Atlantic Ocean, The Caribbean Sea, Gulf of Mexico, and in the eastern Pacific Ocean.
 A typical cyclone is accompanied by thunderstorms, and in the Northern Hemisphere, a counterclockwise circulation of winds near the earth’s surface.
 All Atlantic and Gulf of Mexico coastal areas are subject to hurricanes.

 Hurricanes can cause catastrophic damage to coastlines and several hundred miles inland.
-Hurricane can produce winds exceeding 155 miles per hour as well as tornadoes and microbursts.
-Floods and flying debris from the excessive winds are often the deadly and destructive results of these weather events.
-To begin preparing, you should build an emergency kit and make a family communications plan.
+Hurricanes can produce winds exceeding 155 miles per hour as well as tornadoes and microbursts.
+Floods and flying debris from excessive winds are often the deadly and destructive results of these weather events.
+To begin preparing a hurricane safety plan in Miami, you should build an emergency kit and make a family communications plan.
 Know your surroundings.

-Identify levees and dams in your area and determine whether they pose a hazard to you.
+A good Miami hurricane safety plan identifies levees and dams in your area to determine whether they pose a hazard to you.
 Learn community hurricane evacuation routes and how to find higher ground.
 To learn more about your flooding risk and how to protect yourself and your business, visit the Federal Insurance and Mitigation Administration (NFIP)

 Website, www.floodsmart.gov or call 1-800-427-2419.